chips-blockchain/bet/docs/verus_migration/verus_migration.md

 ```
 ### Some challenges

-Couple of challenges we are exploring at the moment is to handle the heartbeat protocol using the different nodes in the bet setup will know if the node is active or not and this heartbeat protocol communicate over the sockets.
-So here either by completely using vdxf ID's or by some means using nSPV we need to figure it out.
+Couple of challenges we are exploring at the moment is to handle the heartbeat protocol, using sockets the connecting nodes send or response to the `live` message as a part of heartbeat protocol to get to know the stauts of the nodes.
+Since we completely going away from using sockets so with vdxf ID's we are exploring the options to implementing the heartbeat protocol, since the timer functionality is already been implemented in GUI, we incorporate same with vdxf ID's, i.e by enforcing the time to response (either absolute time or interms of block latency) other nodes can get to know the status of the node that needs to take an action.